 - 2.1 It is the student's responsibility to inform the Assessment Board about extenuating circumstances.
-Although students may have previously discussed their difficulties with staff in their course, this does not in itself constitute the submission of extenuating circumstances. - 2.2 Students wishing to make a claim need to complete an USP Higher Education Extenuating Circumstances Form which can be downloaded from the USP website or Course Moodle page.
+Although students may have previously discussed their difficulties with staff in their course, this does not in itself constitute the submission of extenuating circumstances. - 2.2 Students wishing to make a claim need to complete a USP Higher Education Extenuating Circumstances Form which can be found under Appendix 1 of the Extenuating Circumstances Policy for Pearson HND Courses, downloaded from the USP College website, or obtained from the HE Student Advisor.
 This must be returned to the Higher Education Student Advisor by the published deadline.
-USP College is unable to guarantee that Extenuating Circumstances claim forms submitted after the published deadline will be referred to the Assessment Board. - 2.3 Students are asked to note that it is essential to inform the Board of any extenuating circumstances before it meets.
-It is not possible to subsequently appeal against academic results on the grounds of extenuating circumstances if it could reasonably have been expected to inform the Board in advance. - 2.4 Students are also responsible for explaining fully the impact of extenuating circumstances on their work.
-If this is not sufficiently explained, then it is not possible to subsequently appeal and ask the Board to consider additional information.
+USP College is unable to guarantee that Extenuating Circumstances claim forms submitted after the published deadline will be referred to the Assessment Board. - 2.3 Students are asked to note that it is essential to inform the Assessment Board of any extenuating circumstances before it meets.
+It is not possible to subsequently appeal against academic results on the grounds of extenuating circumstances if it could reasonably have been expected to inform the Assessment Board in advance. - 2.4 Students are also responsible for explaining fully the impact of extenuating circumstances on their work.
+If this is not sufficiently explained, then it is not possible to subsequently appeal and ask the Assessment Board to consider additional information. - 2.5 For a visual summary of the application process, please refer to Appendix 2 for the Extenuating Circumstances Application Process flowchart for HND Courses.